In Depth (which means it gets a little long and very twisted around the original premise)

 To the government of Nepal's credit they've taken the position that this is their religious custom, and their citizens and assorted pilgrims that come to the shrine to take part in it are free to do so, and those outsiders who want to protest the industrial slaughter of animals can go jump in a lake.
 And this last time around, in 2014, the regional officials deployed army units to make sure the animal rights protesters kept their distance from the faithful.

 A step to the south east from there brings us to the First People of Australia, the so called Aborigines had several rituals that involved blood symbolism.
-One was where they would cut each other to bleed into a vessel of some sort, then the bloods were stirred together, and everybody there took a drink.
+One was where they would cut each other to bleed into a vessel of some sort, then the bloods were stirred together, and everybody there took a drink, or the blood was spilled onto the ground, again, together.
+See link below.

 Another involved the drawing of blood during the mourning of a death, and then the dripping of that blood from self-flagellation on the deceased, hang onto thought that for a moment.